Home

 • The developmental stages and needs of the child(ren) and the demonstrated capacity and disposition of each parent to meet the children’s developmental needs.

 This standard shared parenting plan form does not include every possible issue that may be relevant to the facts of your case.
-The shared Parenting Plan should be as detailed as possible to address the time-sharing schedule.

 Additional provisions should be added to address all of the relevant factors.
 The parties should give special consideration to the age and needs of each child.